Field Guide

 Within any enterprise, funding models will ultimately dictate how well you can respond to change and how your organisation can better innovate, adapt, and deliver value to customers.

-The main driver of the change of funding models is that the current way of funding “IT projects” isn’t working for most enterprise organisations.
+The main driver for changing funding models is that the current way of funding “IT projects” isn’t working for most enterprise organisations.

 "One of the biggest impediments to this shift is the traditional funding model.
 While the technology functions in many organisations have adopted various methods of implementing Lean and Agile thinking, many organisations remain stuck in a waterfall, up-front planning model when it comes to budget and fund allocation.